andrea-yao/blogsbyRStudio/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: 青蓝紫
+title: Mabel Yao
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mabel Yao is a PhD student focusing on data science and machine learning, and applications of the related skills and techniques in multiple domains, such as molecule representations, drug discovery, material discovery.
 {style="text-align: justify;"}